-13 Things to Know before you Stay with an Indian Family
+13 Things to Know before staying with an Indian family

 1. Always remove shoes before entering the house

 Just as you are expected to remove your shoes outside Indian temples and some stores, always remove your shoes before going into an Indian home.

 2. Dress conservatively.